abn/ansible-role-managed-node-bootstrap/README.md

 Example Playbook
 ----------------

 Here is an example play that can be used to bootstrap all your hosts in your inventory.
 Note that ansible connection method etc. has to be configured external to this.
 Additionally, note that this requires connecting as a root user, since we assume `sudo` is not available on these instances (docker image assumption).
-See above for how to alter this behavior.
+See above for how to alter this behaviour.

     ---
     - name: bootstrap ansible managed node